The wise will value their life in Jordan and will wish it all that it wishes for itself.

 Most ex-pats will live in West Amman.
 There, all the roads signs are bi-lingual, though the English spelling may vary from junction to junction.
 The most important radius road in terms of orientation is Zahran Street.
 This runs from the city western bypass (an extension of the Desert Highway) to Jebel Amman, the high point which overlooks the old city centre.
 There are eight “Circles” on Zahran Street.
 Six of these are roundabouts; one is a T-junction and the other, a flyover.

-The rate of new building in Amman is phenomenal.
-You will need to re-orientate yourself after a break abroad of as little as two weeks!
-The standard of street cleanliness is not good.
-The Government launches campaigns from time to time in order to try to improve the situation.
+Over the last twenty years, Amman's growth has been dynamic and has produced several impressive, if sometimes controversial, new buildings and structures including the Wadi Abdoun bridge and the Amman Rotana Hotel as well as the futuristic Naji Al-Hamshari Mosque .
+The standard of street cleanliness is not good, although the Government launches campaigns from time to time in order to try to improve the situation.
 Its cause is a kind of thoughtlessness, and an assumption that someone else will clear up after you: at home, it’s the maid; on the streets it is one of the 500,000 immigrant workers – chiefly Egyptian.

 Odd jobs such as tidying your garden will willingly be taken on by these gentlemen on their day off; they will even offer a daily wash of your car for a token payment .Just be sure they have access to more than one bucket of water per street!